 “How to build your own Tiger Avon sports car for road & track” by Jim Dudley is an interesting book that provides very good information on constructing fibreglass panels.
 Apart from that chapter the rest of the book lacks detail and while its a worthwhile read the original Ron Champion book or the newer Chris Gibbs book offer much better information for a new builder.
 The Tiger frame is more sophisticated than Ron Champion’s Locost and the plans provided are detailed but there is no step by step guide to construction.
 If you are after a book that guides you through the build then the Ron Champion and Chris Gibbs publications are the better choices.

 “The sports car & kit car suspension and brakes high performance manual” by Des Hammill, provides a great guide to suspensions for the Locost builder.
 If you are like me and have never studied the black art of suspension design - and ackerman angle, king pin inclination, bump steer, camber and castor have you scratching your head, then this book is for you.
-It helps you understand the technical issues in designing and building a suspension for a Locost in plain English, with very basic and easy to follow diagrams.
+It helps understand the technical issues in designing and building a suspension for a Locost in plain English, with very basic and easy to follow diagrams.
 There are more detailed and comprehensive publications on suspension design, however for the novice suspension engineer it’s hard to go past this one.

 What tools, skills and resources will I need?

 I provide some basic information in this section in response to emails from potential Locost clubman builders who are finding the project a bit daunting.
 Based on my experience, a competent home handyman with reasonable mechanical knowledge and an aptitude for this type of project could build a Locost Clubman at home.
-Naturally the more experience, knowledge and skill that you possess then the more realistic the home based build becomes and the less you will need to rely on outside help which can add extra cost.
+Naturally the more experience, knowledge and skill that you possess then the more realistic the home based build becomes and the less you will need to rely on outside help which adds extra cost.